tisannai/gromer/README.md

 Base type for Gromer is `gr_t`. `gr_t` is pointer to Gromer struct.
 Some functions in Gromer library require a reference to Gromer.
-Reference type is `gr_p` and it is a pointer to pointer of Gromer struct. `gr_p` is required whenever there possibility that the Gromer handle might get relocated in memory.
+Reference type is `gr_p` and it is a pointer to pointer of Gromer struct. `gr_p` is required whenever there is possibility that Gromer might get relocated in memory.
 This happens when more reservation is needed for pointer array, or when Gromer is destroyed.

 Gromer can be created with default size using `gr_new()`.
 Default size